-Marrakesh is no stranger to tourists, and travellers flock to the rose-hued city to discover the medina, scour the souqs for treasures, admire traditional zellij tiles on ancient mosques and savour local flavours at the food stalls of Djemaa El Fna.
+Marrakesh is no stranger to tourists, and travellers flock to the rose-hued city to discover the medina, scour the souqs for treasures, admire traditional zellige (colourful geometric tiles) on ancient mosques and savour local flavours at the food stalls of Djemaa El Fna.
 With the threat of overtourism encroaching on the red city, it’s imperative that travellers leave a minimal footprint as they wander Marrakesh’s labyrinth.

 Travelling responsibly means being aware of the environmental, social and cultural impacts of your visit.
 Travellers can counteract mass tourism by making mindful decisions about where they stay, shop, eat and explore, through respecting cultural norms, avoiding experiences that exploit people or animals, reducing waste and supporting local businesses.
 Here’s how you can do your part to travel responsibly in Marrakesh.

 Get decorated over dinner at Henna Cafe © Emily Marie Wilson / Shutterstock